ulixee/hero/website/docs/Overview/Configuration.md

   - maxConcurrentAgentsCount `number` defaults to `10`.
 Limit concurrent Agent sessions running at any given time.
   - localProxyPortStart `number` defaults to `any open port`.
 Starting internal port to use for the mitm proxy.
   - sessionsDir `string` defaults to `os.tmpdir()/.secret-agent`.
 Directory to store session files and mitm certificates.
-  - defaultBlockedResourceTypes `string[]` defaults to `[None]`.
-Controls enabled browser resources.
-  - defaultUserProfile `IUserProfile`.
-Define user cookies, session, and more.
-  - replayServerPort `number`.
-Port to start a live replay server on.
-Defaults to "any open port".
+  - coreServerPort `number`.
+Port to run the Core Websocket/Replay server on.

 #### **Returns**: `Promise`